The REAL Costa Rica

 Welcome to paradise!
 Where we live is probably the single most important factor (excluding personal relationships) in whether we are happy anywhere!
 Cost, while important, is not the only factor.

-In Costa Rica you can build, buy or rent a home, condo, apartment, etc. on or near the beach, in the Central Valley near San José, or in the mountains or highlands.
-You can choose to live with Ticos (Costa Ricans) or in areas that are more heavily populated with expatriates from the USA, Canada and many other countries.
-You can choose to live in gated, 'secure' communities, or on a normal street setting.
+In Costa Rica you can build, buy or rent a home, condo, apartment, or room etc. on or near the beach, in the Central Valley near San José, or in the mountains or highlands.
+You can choose to live in gated, ‘secure’ communities, or on a normal street setting.

 What's the difference?
 A LOT, and only part of it has to do with the cost.
 So much has to do with the lifestyle YOU wish to lead, and just as important, what you NEED to live in a certain location.

-For example, the further away you get from San José, the lower the cost of housing.
+For example, the further away you get from San José, the lower the cost of housing (unless you live at the beach or course)..
 If you are willing to live 75km (50 miles) from San Jose, you can rent or buy at very attractive prices.
 How much?
-Maybe as little as $250.00 per month to rent a small-medium house!
-Maybe $50,000 to buy a small Tico style home.
+Maybe as little as $400.00 per month to rent a small-medium house!
+Maybe $75,000 to buy a small Tico style home.
 Property is likewise much less expensive.

 I constantly get email asking how much it costs to live here.
-It is impossible to answer as I do not know you and I sure don't know what are your minimum requirements.
-But if you need figures, I'd say $900.00 for a VERY simple life in decent but far from luxurious accommodations to $5,000 per month for a pretty luxurious lifestyle somewhere near the water.
+It is impossible to answer as I do not know you and I sure don’t know what are your minimum requirements.
+But if you need figures, I’d say $1,100.00 per month minimum for a simple life in decent but far from luxurious home.
+Got more $$$?
+You can find superb accommodations to $4,000 per month for a pretty luxurious lifestyle.

 So what's the catch?
 There are two.
 One I call it Infrastructure and the other I call Personal Preference and Need.
 Often they clash.